OdinLimaye/FoodBankConnect/Phase3-IDB.tr.md

 ## 7. Toolchains & Development Workflow

-- **Languages:** HTML, JavaScript, CSS, Python, JSX, Docker, and Make
+- **Languages:** HTML, JavaScript, CSS, Python, JSX, Docker, SQL, and Make
 - **Frameworks:** Bootstrap CSS, Flask, and PostgreSQL
 - **Libraries:** We made use of the Bootstrap public library for CSS objects and formatting as well as the BeautifulSoup Python library for web scraping.
+We also used SQLAlchemy for modifying the database.
 - **Build tools:** We have a Makefile that condenses pushing and pulling, a .yml that runs pipelines to upload our source files to the AWS hosting site and run tests automatically, various Dockerfiles to maintain our Docker images for each part of the website, and a .gitignore that keeps our working space clean and free from clutter.
 - **Testing tools:** Our .yml runs all of our tests automatically.
 We have backend tests using Pytest and Postman as well as Frontend tests using Selenium and Jest.
 - **Version control:** We made use of GitLab for source control.
 We have a GitLab project/repository that contains the most up-to-date version of our site as well as all of our source code and media files.
 We occasionally forked the repository to preserve the website's state for grading purposes.